kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+This will be done manually before the Beta release by bringing up a KinD cluster and changing the feature gate for kube-apiserver and kube-scheduler individually, and the results will be documented here.

+Handling of the new fields when the feature gate gets disabled is covered by unit tests in `pkg/registry/resource/resourceslice` and `k8s.io/dynamic-resource-allocation/cel`.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No. This feature is purely additive: new optional fields on `DeviceAttribute`, and a semantics extension (not a field rename) for the existing `matchAttribute`/`distinctAttribute` constraint fields.
+No existing API, field, or flag is deprecated or removed.

 ### Monitoring Requirements